nzilberstein/Repulsive-score-distillation-RSD-/README.md

 1. ProlificDreamer2D for text-to-image generation (see below in Acknowledgment).
 For the requirements, you can check in their repo to install the conda environment
 2. DreamFusion
 3. Noise-free score distillation (for this case we couldn't replicate the results from the original paper)
-4. Threestudio implementation for text-to-3D (see below in Acknowledgment)
+4. Threestudio implementation for text-to-3D (see below in Acknowledgment).
+The only difference wrt the implementation from threestudio is in the file Repulsive-score-distillation-RSD-/unconstrained_sampling/threestudio/threestudio/models/guidance/deep_floyd_guidance.py, where we have the repulsion term that we added.
+The flag to activate and desactivate the repulsion is an attribute of the class (it is hard-coded, we will change soon).

 ## Constrained sampling